Director of Litigation Research | Diligent Investigator

 “Compulsively curious, I am committed to working with clients to identify creative avenues for research to uncover valuable historical evidence and bring new information to light.”

 Work at HAI

 At HAI, Allison manages the day-to-day operations of the litigation research service line, leading an eclectic group of historians, project managers, subject-matter experts, and researchers.
 Allison started working for the company at the entry level.
 Her experiences working as an on-the-ground researcher, historian, and project manager inform her approach to managing the team and successfully serving the research needs of clients.
 She enjoys coordinating with clients to craft targeted research plans designed to methodically investigate and uncover previously unidentified information.

 Allison considers herself a true generalist and life-long learner.
 Her academic background includes expertise in 20th-century European military history and the Holocaust, with a particular interest in the legacy of World War II war crimes trials and the history of memory.
 However, her experience working on an array of projects at HAI developed other areas of expertise, including American aerospace and nuclear industrial history, and World War II and Cold War mobilization.
 She has also cultivated an extensive knowledge of federal, military, and civilian records at archives, libraries, and government repositories across the country.

 Allison’s research experience covers a wide range of legal topics, including:

 - Land use and site histories

-- Corporate succession and genealogy
+- Corporate succession and corporate genealogy research

-- Product liability and toxic torts research
+- Product liability and toxic tort research

 Her clients include: